-England play their first home game of the 2013 6 Nations campaign at Twickenham, in the third round against Ireland on the 22 February at 16.00.
-England will be looking to retain the Calcutta Cup from Scotland after beating the Scots 38-18 at Twickenham last year.
+England play their first home game of the 2015 6 Nations campaign at Twickenham, in the second round against Italy on the 14 March at 14.30.
+England will be looking to retain the Calcutta Cup from Scotland after beating the Scots 20-0 at Murrayfield Stadium last year.
 England have held the Calcutta Cup since 2009.

-England have two home fixtures at Twickenham in the 6 Nations in 2014 against Ireland and Wales.
-Check the forecast for each of England's home matches at .
+England have three home fixtures at Twickenham in the 6 Nations in 2015 against Italy, Scotland and Wales.
+Check the forecast for each of England's home matches at Twickenham Stadium.

 Back to the RBS 6 Nations Rugby home page.

 6 February - 21 March - Will England take the RBS 6 Nations title in 2015?
 Check the weather forecast for each of their games at Twickenham.

 With the extension to the capacity of the ground Twickenham stadium is now the largest purpose built rugby union stadium in the world.

 Rugby can be played in all conditions but weather can play a big part in the game.
 Heavy persistent rain can making kicking difficult and bright sun can shine directly into the players eyes.

 For full information about Twickenham Stadium, check the Twickenham Stadium website.

 If you're looking for content for your own website, take a look at our weather widget.